Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable9.md

 For Deliverable 9, you will be taking on your second checkpoint.
 Single Sound Detect.
 This check point is the **Minimum Set to be considered for a “B"** remember that passing this checkpoint does not guarantee you a B but allows you to be eligible for one.
 In addition to that you all will complete your Power Design with Multisim/other simulation and a Bill of Materials

-## Finalize Power Design(D)  The D version of this deliverable (DC-DC power design) is now moved to Checkpoint 10.
+## Finalize Power Design(P)  The D version of this deliverable (DC-DC power design) is now moved to Checkpoint 10.
 For checkpoint 9, you will have a "P" level checkpoint.
 For the "P" level deliverable as part of checkpoint 9, take your starting point from checkpoint 7 and now you should have a component level schematic at a minimum.
 Post this component level schematic along with an initial bill of materials to ELC.